Alberto Briganti

-Alberto Briganti (Umbertide, 22 December 1896 – Rome, 2 July 1997) was a General in the Regia Aeronautica during World War II, and in the Aeronautica Militare after the war.
+Alberto Briganti (22 December 1896 – 2 July 1997) was a General in the Regia Aeronautica during World War II, and in the Aeronautica Militare after the war.

 Biography

 Briganti's career began as an Ensign in the air service of the Regia Marina in 1916, serving in the seaplane bases of Venice, Ancona and Porto Corsini; in this capacity he carried out several bombing missions with Macchi M.3 and FBA seaplanes and was awarded two Bronze Medals of Military Valour.
 In the autumn of 1917 he was assigned to the 252nd Seaplane Squadron, based in the island of Sant'Andrea (Venice) and on 16 November he was transferred to the 253rd Squadron.
 On 1 June 1918 Sub-Lieutenant Briganti was assigned to the 264th Squadron of Ancona, equipped with FBA flying boats.
 On June 3, two Austro-Hungarian seamen of Italian origin decided to desert and stole a Lohner L seaplane, which they flew across the Adriatic Sea, landing near Fano, where they were captured; Briganti, along with lieutenant Aldo Pellegrini, was sent from Ancona with the task of recovering the aircraft.

 After the end of the war, Briganti joined the forces of poet Gabriele D'Annunzio during their occupation of Fiume, as a seaplane pilot, from February 4 to September 12, 1920.
 After returning to service within the Navy, he served as Lieutenant on the battleship Vittorio Emanuele, during the early stages of the pacification of Libya.
 In 1923, with the establishment of the Regia Aeronautica, he was among the officers who chose to leave the Navy to join the new armed force, with the rank of Captain.

 In 1926 Briganti became secretary of General Alberto Bonzani, State Undersecretary of the Air Force, and in 1927-1928 he served as aide to Italo Balbo, who had succeeded Bonzani as Undersecretary of the Air Force.
 From 1928 to 1930 he was the commander of the Seaplane Experimentation Center of Vigna di Valle, and from 1930 to 1933 he was aide-de-camp to King Victor Emmanuel III.
 From 1933 to 1936 he was commander of the Experimental Maritime Bombardment Wing (later renamed 31st Wing) at the Orbetello seaplane base, and in 1936, after promotion to Air Brigade General (equivalent of air commodore), he commanded the 1st Aerial Bombing Brigade, serving under Prince Amedeo, Duke of Aosta.

 From 1938 to May 1940 Briganti commanded the air force of Libya, serving once again under Balbo, then he was given command of the 1st Territorial Air Zone till 1941, after which he briefly served as temporary commander of the 1st Air Fleet.
 From 1 January 1942 he commanded the Auxiliary Aviation of the Navy, and in March 1943 he was given command of the air forces of the Dodecanese (Aereomil Egeo), with headquarters in Rhodes.